Political Science 405B

 Office: 112 Gowen Hall

-GUG 204: Tu/Th (1030-1220)
+GUG 204: T-TH (1030-1220)

 In lieu of a midterm, you must complete a one-page, single-spaced critique for each of the topics covered in the course.
 The assignments are due at the beginning of each class on the last day we cover the topic.
 It shall be a single-spaced, critical assessment of one or more of the readings, accounting for 25% of the course grade.
-Class participation accounts for another 25%; and a take-home final is worth the remaining 50% of your grade.
+Class participation accounts for another 25%; and an in-class final is worth the remaining 50% of your grade.

 Note: (Reserve) indicates that the designated reading may be accessed on the UW Library site associated with the class.
 Also, (Book) means that the entire book is to be read.
 Finally, (Due) indicates the due date of the one-page paper.